 - Add a bit to stock to make ramen soup!

 Note: remember to taste for saltiness before doing the above- you may need to water down in some cases.

 For more money-saving cooking tips, click here!

 💭 Recipe FAQs

-To test if the chicken is done, insert a thermometer into the thickest part, near the bone and it should measure 74C (165F).
+To test if the chicken is done, insert an instant-read thermometer into the thickest part, near the bone and it should measure 74C (165F).
 However, to be honest, most Asian families don't keep cooking thermometer!
 Instead, slice into the thickest part and check the colour of the juices.
 They should be clear and not pink.
 If pink, return the thighs to the pot for a bit longer as you don't want food poisoning!

 Chicken Wings: 25 mins

 Whole legs or leg quarters: 45-50 mins

 Alternatively, here are some Asian sides that go well with this braised chicken dish: